GergelyTuri/tFC-rig/Software/Rig/readme.md

 TODO:

 * Block water delivery during the ITI!!!
-* need two versions of this script: one for the training wihc has only the CS and the US tones and no air puff, and one which has the CS, the US and the air puff.
 * Can we add a `MAX_REWARD_NUMBER` which sets the maximum number of water deliveries in a row?
 This is to prevent the animal from drinking too much water.
 Let's say we set it to 5, then the animal can only get 5 rewards in a row, then a few sec later it can get reawards again.
 * Documetation -- Doxygen?
 * need a way to daisy chain multiple arduinos together and run the same script on then simultanelously.